10th Annual Utah State University College of Agriculture and Applied Sciences Chili Cook-off

 AGRS is found on the campus map here.
 If you are unable to park, you may drop your $5.00 off.
 Simply call 435-797-2282 to organize a dropoff in front of the AGRS building.
 Drop-offs can be taken between 2:00 - 4:00, Tuesday - Thursday.

-The 11th Annual Utah State University College of Agriculture and Applied Sciences Chili Cook-off will be held at the Junction, 1020 East 750 North, Saturday, Feb.
-24, 2018.
+The 10th Annual Utah State University College of Agriculture and Applied Sciences Chili Cook-off will be held at the Junction, 1020 East 750 North, Saturday, Feb.
+4, 2017.
 The event begins at 5 p.m. and is open to everyone.
-Unlimited chili (while it lasts).
+Unlimited chili (while it lasts), and swing dancing.

 Lisa Allen, College of Agriculture and Applied Sciences academic advisor, said the event is a great way to involve students and the community.
 “This is an event that brings together the Cache Valley community, students and our campus all for a good cause,” Allen said.
 “Some of the faculty in the College of Agriculture and Applied Sciences become pretty competitive when it comes to who has the best chili.”